CookiePLMonster/CookiePLMonster.github.io/_posts/2021-09-06-gran-turismo-2-codes-pack.md

 </p>

 **NOTE:** Earlier versions of DuckStation had a bug in the PGXP implementation where moving the polygon buffers to the 8MB RAM region caused artifacts.
-If when using these cheats and PGXP the geometry looks wobbly and/or looks as if it is falling apart, please update DuckStation.
+If the geometry looks wobbly while using these cheats with PGXP or it looks like it's falling apart, please update DuckStation.

 ## HUD & rear view mirror toggle
 By default, it is impossible to completely hide the UI in GT2 during races or replays.
 Additionally, the rear view mirror only shows in the bumper camera